Motor Trend Car of the Year: Import Car of the Year Winners

 Introduced in 1970 for one year and then brought back in 1976 due to differences between imports and American cars.
 The award was discontinued after the 1999 model year when the difference between what was a domestic and an import had started to become problematic.

 Truck of the Year Winners

 SUV of the Year Winners

 "SUV of the Year" was split from "Truck of the Year" in 1999.

+Performance Vehicle of the Year Winners

+Motor Trend began their Performance Vehicle of the Year award in 2022.